rx290/MSDS_Bahria/ML_Finals_Notes.md

     The number of epochs determines how many times the Perceptron sees the training data.
 Increasing the number of epochs can improve the Perceptron's performance, but may also lead to overfitting.

-## Multilayer Perceptron / Feedforward Neural Network
+## Multilayer Perceptron / Feedforward Neural Network / Deep FeedForward Network

         A Multilayer Perceptron (MLP) is a type of feedforward neural network that consists of multiple layers of interconnected nodes (neurons).
 Each layer processes the input data, and the output from one layer is used as the input to the next layer.
+This process allows the network to learn complex representations of the input data.

+    Note: The term "feedforward" refers to the fact that information flows only in one direction, from input to output, without any feedback connections.

+    Also, as mentioned in the slide, feedforward neural networks can be extended to include feedback connections, becoming Recurrent Neural Networks (RNNs), or specialized for tasks like object recognition using Convolutional Neural Networks (CNNs).

+    In the context of deep learning, feedforward neural networks are composed of multiple functions connected in a chain.
+For instance:

+    y = f(x) = f3(f2(f1(x)))

+    Here, f1, f2, and f3 represent different layers of the network.
+The depth of the model is determined by the overall length of this chain.

+    The final layer of a feedforward network is called the output layer.

+    Additional notes:

+    - Deep learning models are often characterized by their depth, which refers to the number of layers or functions composed together.
+    - The terminology "deep learning" originated from the concept of multiple layers in feedforward neural networks.
+    - MLPs are a fundamental type of deep learning model, and understanding their structure and functionality is essential for exploring more advanced architectures.

 ### Backpropogation

     Backpropagation is an essential algorithm in training MLPs.
 It's used to minimize the error between the network's predictions and the actual outputs.
 The algorithm works by propagating the error backwards through the network, adjusting the weights and biases at each layer to reduce the error.

+    Backpropagation History

+    - 1847: Gradient Descent
+    - 1945: First Programmable Machine
+    - 1950: Turing Test
+    - 1956: AI
+    - 1957: Perceptron
+    - 1959: Machine Learning
+    - 1986: Backpropagation for training neural networks
+    - 2012: Wave 3: Rise of Deep Learning

 ### Activation Function